Ambati-Rajani/Guvi-Contact-Form-API/README.md

 Features

 Form Validation: Ensures all fields are filled in and validates email format.

 MockAPI Integration: Submits form data to a mock REST API for testing.

-Asynchronous Form Submission: Uses fetch API for asynchronous HTTP POST requests User Feedback: Displays success or error messages based on the result of the submission.
+Asynchronous Form Submission: Uses fetch API for asynchronous HTTP POST requests.

+User Feedback: Displays success or error messages based on the result of the submission.

+Technologies Used

+TypeScript

+HTML

+CSS

+JavaScript

+MockAPI